 To add a location pin:

-- Press Enter to drop a pin of your location on to the Map Block.
+- Tap the address in a list to drop a pin of your location onto the Map Block.

 Note: Map Blocks use information from Google Maps.
 If Google Maps doesn't have an address, Map Blocks won't be able to locate it.
 Visit Google's documentation to add a missing place or report an error.
 If the Map Block isn't updating even after adding an address Google Maps has, see our FAQ.